tmtsoftware/csw/docs/src/main/commons/create-component.md

 Our template includes a wrapper application around ContainerCmd that we can use in the deployment module.
 To run our HCD in standalone mode, go to the project root directory and type `sbt "<deploy-module>/runMain <mainClass> --local --standalone <path-to-config-file>"`, where

-- `<deploy-module>` is the name of the deployment module created by the template (`galil-deploy` if using defaults)
+- `<deploy-module>` is the name of the deployment module created by the template (`sample-deploy` if using defaults)
 - `<mainClass>` is the full class name of our ContainerCmd application, which the template names `<prefix>.<name>deploy.<Name>ContainerCmdApp`.
-If you accept the defaults for the template, it will be `org.tmt.nfiraos.galildeploy.GalilContainerCmdApp`.
+If you accept the defaults for the template, it will be `org.tmt.nfiraos.sampledeploy.SampleContainerCmdApp`.
 If you are having problems determining the class name, use `sbt run` and it will prompt you the possibilities.
 - `<path-to-config-file>` is the filename, which can be an absolute path or relative to the directory of the deployment module.
-If using defaults, this would be `src/main/resources/GalilHcdStandalone.conf`.
+If using defaults, this would be `src/main/resources/SampleHcdStandalone.conf`.

-So if using the template defaults, the full command would be `sbt "galil-deploy/runMain org.tmt.nfiraos.galildeploy.GalilContainerCmdApp --local --standalone src/main/resources/GalilHcdStandalone.conf"`
+So if using the template defaults, the full command would be `sbt "sample-deploy/runMain org.tmt.nfiraos.sampledeploy.SampleContainerCmdApp --local --standalone src/main/resources/SampleHcdStandalone.conf"`

 To run the component using the deployment package, perform the following steps:

--   Run `sbt <project>/universal:packageBin`, where `<project>` is your deployment module (e.g. `galil-deploy`).
+-   Run `sbt <project>/universal:packageBin`, where `<project>` is your deployment module (e.g. `sample-deploy`).
 This will create self contained zip in `<project>/target/universal` directory
 -   Unzip generated zip file and enter into bin directory
 -   Run the `./<project>-cmd-app --local --standalone <path-to-local-config-file-to-start-the-component>`